Holding Out For A Hero | A monument to heroes at Postman’s Park

 Over the years, the memorial wasn’t expanded, despite the empty spaces.
 Today, the memorial mostly reads tragic stories of children and adults who died in circumstances that may well have been common in Victorian Britain.
 The only modern addition is a tile dedicated to Leigh Pitt, a print technician from Surrey, who died saving a young boy from the canal in Thamesmead, south-east London, in 2007.

-- Postman’s Park has entrances on King Edward Street or St-Martin’s-Le-Grand in the City of London, EC1.
+- Memorial to Heroic Self-Sacrifice, Postman’s Park (entrances on King Edward Street or St-Martin’s-Le-Grand), City of London, EC1.
 Nearest station: St Paul’s.

 For more of Metro Girl’s history posts, click here.